-It is worth noting that the cafe supports the local and organic produce and offers an all-day breakfast menu and daily changing specials.
+It is worth noting that the cafe supports local and organic produce and offers an all-day breakfast menu and daily changing specials.
 Check out their fresh daily muffins and friends and plenty of seating areas in the backyard as well as indoors.
 Ps, They also cater to many dietary requirements.

 Following the scenic winding roads through the patchwork of nurseries, wineries, and orchards, just past Warburton at the junction of Mount Donna Buang Road and Acheron Way, you will find one of the Yarra Valley’s surprise hidden gems – The Warburton Rainforest Gallery.
-There are two attractions here 1. a 15meter high 40-meter long aerial balcony walkway named Skywalk (there are only 3 in Australia!) and 2.
+There are two attractions here 1. a 15-meter high 40-meter long aerial balcony walkway named Skywalk (there are only 3 in Australia!) and 2.
 350 meters loop track among the tallest green lush trees to digest that delicious breakfast!
 It is not a hike at all, just a stroll hence called a gallery.
-Ample parking available.
+Ample parking is available.

 Wander to Warburton